 Eye and Vision Problems

-When their eyes are glued to the screen for hours watching YouTube videos or playing games, kids don’t blink as much which in turn results in eyestrain, discomfort, headaches, blurry vision and, itchy eyes.
+When their eyes are glued to the screen for hours watching YouTube videos or playing games, kids don’t blink as much, resulting in eyestrain, discomfort, headaches, blurry vision, and itchy eyes.

 Too much screen time may also lead to